lynguyen-mia/react-random-user-generator/README.md

 This React application fetches and displays details of random users with pagination.
 Navigate through a maximum of 100 users, with 10 users displayed per page.
 Built with React, React Router DOM, Redux, and Bootstrap for a dynamic and user-friendly experience.

+## Features

+- Navigating through user data using 10 pagination buttons, which allows to display a maximum of 100 users.
+- Displaying 10 random users per page.
+- Sorting users ascendingly or descendingly based on fullname or username
+- Useing Redux to manage application state for users and pagination information.
+- Employing Bootstrap for responsive table layout and styling.

 ## Getting Started

 1. Prerequisites: